Nuitka/Nuitka/Developer_Manual.rst

    ./bin/check-nuitka-with-pylint

-Ideally, the above command gives no warnings.
-This is currently the case.

-If you submit a patch, it would be good if you checked that it doesn't introduce new warnings, but that is not strictly required. it will happen before release, and that is considered enough.
-You probably are already aware of the beneficial effects.
+The above command is expected to give no warnings.
+It is also run on our CI and we will not merge branches that do not pass.

 Running the Tests
 =================